This post was originally published on A Globe Well Travelled in 2017. The content has been revised and updated with fresh information.

 I only knew about the Bradbury Building as an architecturally beautiful landmark from a list of things to see in DTLA, but Rob got pretty excited when he realised that this building was a major part of the set of Blade Runner (the old movie, not the new one!).

 The building is mostly closed to the public except for the lobby area.
 If you enter from 3rd street, you’ll step right up to the most photogenic spot on the first set of stairs.
 The interior has a huge skylight ceiling, which lights up the wrought-iron balustrades and Victorian-style architecture.
-You can see this building (along with a few of the others on this list) through a DTLA filming locations tour.
+You can see this building (along with a few of the others on this list) through an Old and New Downtown Los Angeles Walking Tour.

 5. City Hall